-

 5 Comments

-#HAWAC #Writing Success ” I didn’t give up, I finished the #wegohealth challenge!” by Janice Tindle
+” I didn’t give up, I finished the challenge!” by Janice Tindle

-The WEGOHEALTH Activist 30 Day Writing Challenge, Day 30!
 “It’s the last day of HAWMC!
 Congratulations, you completed 30 days of writing!
-Take this last post to reflect on your health advocacy journey and set a goal for the next … Continue reading
+Take this last post to reflect on your health advocacy journey and set a goal for the next year.
+Perhaps you want to try a new platform … Continue reading

 Posted in Brain injury radio, caregiving, coping skills, disability, honesty, hospice, inspirational, Inspiring, motivational, self, thought provoking, tindle